markalexndr/markalexndr/README.md

 # Mark Alexander

-Technical writer and content specialist with a background in journalism and 15+ years working across digital publishing, web content systems, and public sector services.
+Technical writer and content specialist with a background in journalism and 15+ years working across digital publishing, web content systems and public sector services.

 I specialise in documentation that helps real people - frontline staff, service users, content editors - understand and use complex systems with confidence.
-My journalism background shapes how I structure information: clearly, precisely, and with the reader's needs first.
+My journalism background shapes how I structure information: clearly, precisely and with the reader's needs first.

 ---